byt-ctrl/Arduino-LED-Gesture/README.md

 ## 🤝 Contributing:

-Have ideas to improve this project?
-Feel free to contribute!
+If u have any idea's feel free to contribute
-Fork the repository, make your changes, and submit a pull request.
+Fork the repository if needed , make your changes, and submit a pull request.

 ---